neurodroid/stimfit/doc/sphinx/manual/getting_started.rst

        **Fig. 17:** Results of a non-linear regression using a bi-exponential function.

-**leastsq(fselect,refresh=True)** can be called from the **Python** shell to fit the function with index *fselect* to the data. *fselect* refers to the number that you can find in front of the function in the fit settings dialog (see Fig. 16).
+:func:`stf.leastsq()` can be called from the **Python** shell to fit the function with index *fselect* to the data. *fselect* refers to the number that you can find in front of the function in the fit settings dialog (see Fig. 16).
 If refresh=False, the trace will not be re-drawn, which can be useful to avoid flicker when performing a series of fits.